EI-CoreBioinformatics/mikado/docs/Usage/Daijin.rst

     * *stringtie*
     * *trinity*
 * *threads*: Number of threads to be requested for parallelisable steps.
-* *modes*: Daijin can run Mikado in multiple modes regarding the :ref:`handling of putative chimeras <chimera_splitting>`.
+* *modes*: Daijin can run Mikado in multiple modes regarding the :ref:`handling of putative chimeras <chimera_splitting_algorithm>`.
 Specify those you desire to execute here.
 * *flank*: Amount of flanking that Mikado will allow while looking for fragments around good gene loci.
 Default 1000 bps.
 It is advisable to reduce it in species with compact genomes.
 * *scheduler*: if Daijin has to execute the pipeline on a cluster (potentially using DRMAA), it is necessary to specify the scheduler here.
 At the moment we support the following widely used schedulers: PBS, LSF, SLURM.
 * *r1*, *r2*, *samples*: RNA-Seq reads 1, RNA-Seq reads 2, and sample name.
 At least one of each is required.